chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 [<UIView: 0x7fc1be800da0; frame = (0 0; 0 0); tag = 2; layer = <CALayer: 0x610000037080>>, <UIView: 0x7fc1be801050; frame = (0 0; 0 0); tag = 3; layer = <CALayer: 0x6100000370a0>>]

 {% endhighlight %}

+#### Apple-y Definition:

+Apple describes superview, subviews in the following manner:

+_When one view contains another, a parent-child relationship is created between the two views.
+The child view in the relationship is known as the subview and the parent view is known as the superview.
+The creation of this type of relationship has implications for both the visual appearance of your application and the application’s behavior._

 ### Getting Started